Vivian

 The app's commute mode is perfect for me.
 Active mode at home with the decoded text on screen, then passive on the bus or in the car.
 The melody locks in the vocabulary.

-Lifetime license, four languages now (English, Spanish, Korean, French). $199 once.
+free access, four languages now (English, Spanish, Korean, French). free.
 Best learning investment of my life.